MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-arrays.md

 ```

 I have a second way that's more of a hack (and I try to avoid hacks like this).
 You can place a
 comma in front of the array before you pipe it.
+This wraps `$data` into another array where it
+is the only element, so after the unwrapping the outer array we get back `$data` unwrapped.

 ```powershell
 PS> ,$data | Get-Member